RKKY signatures as a probe for intrinsic magnetism and AI/QAH phase discrimination in MnBi$_2$Te$_4$ films: Introduction

 The paper is structured as follows.
 Sec. \ref{model} presents the low-energy model for the surface states of MnBi${_2}$Te${_4}$ films, the rich topological phase transitions induced by CPL, and the method for calculating the RKKY interaction.
-Sec. \ref{results} investigates three key aspects: (a) the influence of intrinsic magnetism on the RKKY spin model and the identification of signatures to distinguish MnBi${_2}$Te${_4}$ from nonmagnetic topological insulators; (b) the evolution of the collinear RKKY components with Fermi energy and its spatial oscillatory behavior, together with the characteristics of spin-frustrated terms, which serve to differentiate between even- and odd-SL films; and (c) the variation of the RKKY amplitude with light parameters, enabling the extraction of magnetic signatures of polarization-chirality-dependent topological phase transitions.
+Sec. \ref{results} investigates three key aspects: (a) the influence of intrinsic magnetism on the RKKY spin model and the identification of signatures to distinguish MnBi${_2}$Te${_4}$ from nonmagnetic topological insulators; (b) the evolution of the collinear RKKY components with Fermi energy and its spatial oscillatory behavior, together with the characteristics of spin-frustrated terms, which serve to differentiate between AI phase (even-SL) and QAH phase (odd-SL); and (c) the variation of the RKKY amplitude with light parameters, enabling the extraction of additional phase-transition-related signatures for distinguishing AI phase (even-SL) and QAH phase (odd-SL).
 A summary is provided in Sec. \ref{summary}.